Actions taken against some civil society organisations due to their illegal practices: India at UNHRC | Law-Order

 - Switzerland

-India on Thursday said actions were taken against some civil society organisations due to their illegal practices, including mala fide rerouting of money and continuing violations of foreign exchange management rules and tax laws of the country, reiterating that such organisations must operate in accordance with law.
+India on Thursday said actions were taken against some civil society organisations due to their illegal practices, including mala fide rerouting of money and continuing violations of foreign exchange management rules and tax laws of the country, reiterating that such groups must operate in accordance with the law.

 Responding to the questions raised by member states concerning the FCRA, Solicitor General of India Tushar Mehta said that actions were taken against some organisations due to their ''illegal practices, including mala fide rerouting of money and willful and continuing violations of extant legal provisions, foreign exchange management rules and tax laws of India''.